 This type of essay focuses on describing a certain event or experience, most often chronologically.
 It could be a historic event or an ordinary day or month in a regular person’s life.
 Narrative essay proclaims a free approach to writing it, therefore it does not always require conventional attributes, like the outline.
 The narrative itself typically unfolds through a personal lens, and is thus considered to be a subjective form of writing.

-The purpose of this essay is to persuade the audience to adopt a certain viewpoint; the viewpoints can range widely from why visiting the dentist is important to why dogs make the best pets to why blue is the best color.
+The purpose of the persuasive essay is to provide the audience with a 360-view on the concept idea or certain topic – to persuade the reader to adopt a certain viewpoint.
+The viewpoints can range widely from why visiting the dentist is important to why dogs make the best pets to why blue is the best color.
 Strong, persuasive language is a defining characteristic of this essay type.

 The Essay in Art